 The recent case of Balicki v.
 Balicki, 4 A.3d 654 (Pa.
 Super.
 2010), has the potential to be a disaster for both divorcing parties and attorneys.
 The case originated in Allegheny County, having first been heard by Master Patricia Miller and then, on appeal, by trial court Judge Alan Hertzberg.

-In a narrow sense, the Pennsylania Superior Court upheld the trial court analysis that discounted the marital value of an asset (an insurance agency) by about 23% to account for tax ramifications and expenses of sale.
+In a narrow sense, the Pennsylania Superior Court upheld the court trial analysis that discounted the value of marital assets (an insurance agency) by about 23% as a result of the taxes and sale expenses involved.

 When valuing an asset for divorce, Pennsylvania law requires the court to deal with the "The Federal, State and local tax ramifications associated with each asset to be divided, distributed or assigned, which ramifications need not be immediate and certain."
 23 PaCSA 3502 (10.1).

 The Court must also deal with "The expense of sale, transfer or liquidation associated with a particular asset, which expense need not be immediate and certain".
 22 PaCSA 3502 (10.2).